 Dropping A Class/Adding a Class

-During the second and third weeks of the semester, you may still drop a class, but you need permission from your dean’s office.
+During the second and third weeks of the semester, you may still drop a class, but you need permission from your Dean’s Office.
 Bring this permission to the Office of the Registrar and we will drop the class for you.
-There is no other way to drop a class during this period.
+Classes dropped through the first three weeks of the semester do not appear on your transcript.

-Withdrawing From A Class
+Withdrawing From a Class

 There is no guarantee that a request for withdrawal after the date indicated in the academic calendar will be approved.
 If a request after the deadline is not approved, you will receive a grade in the course.
-Note:

 You can find additional information on refunds from the Office of the Bursar.

 Visit the School of Law Registrar for additional information on its registration policies and procedures.